Humadroid/Angular-Express-Demo/README.md

 or

 Run `npm run build` shortcut for dist creation and serving from the express server.
 Navigate to `http://localhost:3000` for the app and `http://localhost:3000/api` for the api.
+(Edit: Added nodemon so now `npm run build` will also watch server.)

-(Note: For every change in angular or express to run on server `npm run build` is necessary).
+(Note: For every change in angular, to run on server `npm run build` is necessary).

 Run `json-server --watch db.json`, this is for faking API call with json-server.